Target Hire Date

-- Respond to calls for assistance from the community
+- Respond to significant calls for assistance from the community as directed

 - Identify and/or apprehend crime suspects, making arrests as necessary

-- Cooperate with other police agencies in matters relating to the apprehension of offenders and the investigation of offenses related to campus incidents
+- Cooperate with and the principal liaison officer to other police agencies in matters relating to the apprehension of offenders and the investigation of offenses connected to campus incidents

-- Work in partnership with campus stakeholders and liaising with community groups
+- Work in partnership with campus stakeholders, liaise with community groups and individuals

 - Enter and retrieve data from a variety of computer software programs